 Sleaford Mods – “they’re not from Sleaford and they’re not mods” complained their pal Stewart Lee once, but that’s another story – are the Nottingham-based musical act known casually for frontman Jason Williamson’s raging, outrageous, brutally funny, lyrical cluster bombs and for backman Andrew Fearn’s stripped back tunes which you may call ‘electro-doom-fire alarm-no wave-techno’ before pursing your lips and muttering, “unclassifiable”.
-After ten years of toil and a succession of albums which serious music journalists like to call ‘incendiary’, we find them today at a point where they have achieved genuine hearts and minds success everywhere, thanks partly to the 6Music endorsements of Iggy Pop, but also the gradual dropping of first glance assumptions about them (sweary, miserable, regional – ugh!), and the consistent quality of the music.
+After many years of toil, with four early pre-Andrew albums giving way to Sleaford Mods appearing in their current incarnation with ‘Austerity Dogs’ in 2013, and then hitting their stride with a succession of increasingly exceptional releases, we find them today at a point where they have achieved genuine hearts and minds success everywhere, thanks partly to the 6Music endorsements of Iggy Pop, but also the gradual dropping of first glance assumptions about them (sweary, miserable, regional – ugh!), and the consistent quality of the music.
 Plain and simple: they’re genius.
 Uniquely inventive, searingly insightful, bristling with ideas, and out-and-out hilarious, it’s hardly a stretch to call them the best band of our era, one who have ever increasing importance in a post-truth world.
 Sleaford Mods bring it back to hard truths.
 As such, it can make people nervous, provoking Noel Gallagher and similar types to bring up variations on the old Oscar Wilde saying, “We are all in the gutter but some of us are looking at the stars.’
 Instead, Sleaford Mods are tugging on your sleeve saying, “No mate, really, you’re in the gutter, you’ve got takeaway in your turn-ups and that guy has stopped his Rolls Royce to repeatedly kick you in the head.”

 Which brings us nicely to the last year in this country, with the pandemic, lockdown privations, mirthless slapstick leadership, extremist bug-eyed ‘debate’ and large sectors of society suddenly considered entirely expendable.
 The word is out that the people in charge are not simply inept but may be an entirely new species of human, one incapable of the basic functions of empathy and rationality.
 Right on cue, as 2021 stumbles onto its arse right of the blocks, we have a new Sleaford Mods album here to help us make sense of it all.